-Good Samaritan Living Center is an average-sized non-profit facility located in Franklinton, Louisiana.
-We gave this facility an overall grade of B+.
-A grade in this range requires favorable scores in most areas.
-At the end of the day, this nursing home is a good fit for quite a few people.
-This place's impressive profile was highlighted by its inspection rating, which you can find in the next paragraph.
+Good Samaritan Living Center is in Franklinton, Louisiana, a city with 18,540 people.
+We awarded this nursing home an overall grade of B. A score in this range requires respectable marks in most areas.
+Based on our assessment, this facility is a solid choice for quite a few people.
+The best aspect of this facility's impressive profile was its inspection score.
+We discuss inspections in the next paragraph

 Good Samaritan Living Center